Study of $B^+ \to \mu^+ \nu_\mu$ decays at Belle and Belle II: Introduction

 The signal $B^+ \to \mu^+ \nu_\mu$ decay is reconstructed by identifying a high-momentum muon.
 The remaining particles in the collision event, which include all reconstructed charged particles and photons, define the rest of the event (ROE) and are used to reconstruct the tag-side \(B\) meson.
 Exploiting the back-to-back kinematics of \(\Upsilon(4S)\to B\bar{B}\) decays in the \(e^+e^-\) center-of-mass (c.m.)\ frame, the four-momentum of the signal-side \(B\) is determined from the tag-side reconstruction.
 This allows the analysis of the muon in the approximate signal-\(B\) rest frame, where its momentum shows a peak around the expected monochromatic value of \(p_\mu^B = \SI{2.64}{\giga\eV}\) from the two-body decay.

 The remainder of this paper is organized as follows: Section~\ref{ref:data_set} introduces the data sets, simulations, and applied corrections.
 Updates to the Belle samples from the previously published analysis are detailed in Section~\ref{ref:Belle_upd}.
 The overall analysis strategy, calibration of the ROE, and methods used to suppress the background from continuum processes are outlined in Section~\ref{strategy}.
 The various analysis steps are validated using the control $B^+ \to \bar D^0 \pi^+$ decay, as discussed in Section~\ref{re:CC_text}.
 The statistical methods used to determine the branching fraction of the $B^+ \to \mu^+ \nu_\mu$ decay are presented in Section~\ref{Fit_setup}, followed by a discussion of systematic uncertainties in Section~\ref{ref:sys_uncerts}.
-Additionally, the analysis allows for a precise measurement of the partial branching fraction of semileptonic $B \to X_u \mu^+ \nu_\mu$ decays at the kinematic endpoint ($p_\mu^B > \SI{2.2}{\giga \eV}$) and provides sensitivity to weak annihilation~(WA) processes.
+The results are presented in Section.~\ref{ref:results}.
+Additionally, the analysis allows for a precise measurement of the partial branching fraction of semileptonic $B \to X_u \mu^+ \nu_\mu$ decays at the kinematic end point ($p_\mu^B > \SI{2.2}{\giga \eV}$) and provides sensitivity to weak annihilation~(WA) processes.
 This is discussed in Sections~\ref{ref:ulnu_partial} and \ref{ref:wa_proc}, respectively.
-Finally, Section~\ref{ref:results} presents the results, with our conclusions in Section~\ref{ref:conclusion}.
+We conclude with Section~\ref{ref:conclusion}.